 NEMO Disco 30 vs Riff 30

-Both the NEMO Disco 30 and Riff 30 are built for temperatures down to 30 degrees Fahrenheit.
+Both the ND 30 and Riff 30 are built for temperatures down to 30 degrees Fahrenheit.
 These bags are both also spoon-shaped and feature Thermo Gills, the blanket fold draft collar, YKK zippers, and breathability.